All-Native-Designs/synchronize-mongodb-elasticsearch/README.md

 -   The same "\_id" (from MongoDB) has been used as the id of the documents in ElasticSearch server.

+-   Initial synchronization of MongoDB data with ElasticSearch server has been implemented with bulk insert.
+Synchronization is done once the `start` method is called.
+By default, bulkSize is 100.

 ## Example

 Add the following script to your main file or where you want to start synchronizing MongoDB with ElasticSearch.